smereczynski/SignalR-Chat/docs/development/admin-panel-app-role-integration.md

 ---

-## Summary
+### Summary

 ### Admin User Setup (Per User)
 1. ☐ Create `Admin.ReadWrite` app role in app registration
-2. ☐ Assign user to `Admin.ReadWrite` role in Enterprise Applications
+2. ☐ Assign **home tenant user** to `Admin.ReadWrite` role in Enterprise Applications
+3. ☐ **Do NOT assign external tenant users** (they will be denied even with role)
-3. ☐ User signs out and signs in to get fresh token
+4. ☐ User signs out and signs in to get fresh token
-4. ☐ Verify `roles` claim contains `["Admin.ReadWrite"]`
+5. ☐ Verify `roles` claim contains `["Admin.ReadWrite"]` AND `tid` matches home tenant ID
-5. ☐ Verify cog icon visible in chat UI
+6. ☐ Verify cog icon visible in chat UI
-6. ☐ Verify `/Admin` page accessible
+7. ☐ Verify `/Admin` page accessible

 ### Application Setup (One-Time)
 1. ☐ Define `Admin.ReadWrite` app role in app registration
-2. ☐ Update `EntraIdAuthorizationOptions` with `AdminRoleValue` property
+2. ☐ Update `EntraIdAuthorizationOptions` with `AdminRoleValue` and `HomeTenantId` properties
+3. ☐ Add tenant validation in `OnTokenValidated` event to remove admin role from external tenant users
-3. ☐ Add `RequireAdminRole` authorization policy in `Startup.cs`
+4. ☐ Add `RequireAdminRole` authorization policy in `Startup.cs`
-4. ☐ Create admin pages under `/Admin/*` with `[Authorize(Policy = "RequireAdminRole")]`
+5. ☐ Create admin pages under `/Admin/*` with `[Authorize(Policy = "RequireAdminRole")]`
-5. ☐ Add conditional cog icon rendering in main layout (only if `User.IsInRole("Admin.ReadWrite")`)
+6. ☐ Add conditional cog icon rendering in main layout (only if `User.IsInRole("Admin.ReadWrite")`)
-6. ☐ Deploy and test with admin and non-admin users
+7. ☐ Deploy and test with home tenant admin, external tenant user, and non-admin users

-**Result**: Users with `Admin.ReadWrite` role can access admin features and see the cog icon.
-Regular users have no indication that admin features exist.
+**Result**: Home tenant users with `Admin.ReadWrite` role can access admin features and see the cog icon.
+External tenant users and regular users have no indication that admin features exist.